 Why OEE Matters Today? – The Hidden Factory

-We use OEE because it helps us to see and understand our production process.
-By quantifying and visualizing all losses from the production line and machines, OEE not only shows what we produced with our resources but also what we could have produced.
-In other words, OEE and machine downtime tracking help us understand the true potential of our factories.
+We use OEE because it helps us see and understand our production process.
+By quantifying and visualizing all losses from the production line and machines, OEE shows what we produced with our resources and what we could have produced – our hidden factory.
+In other words, by tracking and visualizing it on an OEE dashboard, we start to understand the true potential of our factories.

-It also helps us focus our resources and direct our maintenance strategy in a more precise way.
-Because it reveals to us what is happening on the shop floor and what the actual problems are, e.g. losses caused by organizational factors such as staffing, material supply, planning, and changeovers.
+It also helps us focus our resources and direct our maintenance strategy more precisely because it reveals to us what is happening on the shop floor and what are the actual problems.
+E.g., losses caused by organizational factors such as staffing, material supply, planning, and changeovers.

 Wasting our resources and operating below our true potential is not a sustainable strategy in today’s world.
 Besides, using the concept of OEE can help production companies remain competitive in the advent of Industry 4.0.

 OEE is a total measure of performance that helps focus improvement on the most critical (and common) areas of productivity loss.
 These fall into three primary categories:

 OEE shows us how effectively we utilize our plant and production equipment.
 It also shows how effectively we can deliver quality products to the customers.